 Each table entry comprises two bytes.
 The first byte is the node ID of the node that data can be received from.
-This must be a node in the TOL.
 The second byte is the recommended transmit speed.
 This is encoded following the encoding specified in Section C.6.5.1 of STANAG 5066 Annex C (Transmission Speed and Interleaver Encoding).